Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Routine servicing recommendations

-Ask this question: Is it a safety issue, a water issue, a structure issue, or a large cost item soon.
-If not, it is often planning and maintenance.
+One frame inspectors often use: is it a safety issue, a water issue, a structural issue, or a large near-term cost item?
+If not, it commonly falls into planning and maintenance rather than urgent action.

 What to Look For in Key Areas

 These are common spots where issues show up.
-You do not need to diagnose the problem yourself.
-You just want to recognize when a specialist opinion is worth it.
+Recognizing indicators — even without diagnosing the cause — can help identify where a specialist opinion is worth considering.

 Moisture and drainage